UPTON FAMILY

 i.
 Bazel Woodard, head of an Anne Arundel County household of 5 "other free" in 1790.

 ii.
-Ann, born say 1755, was the servant of Archibald Allen in November 1777 when she confessed to the Montgomery County court that she had an illegitimate child by a "Negro."
-The court ordered that she be sold for seven years and that her child be sold to until the age of thirty-one [Proceedings 1777-81, 33-4].
+Ann, born say 1755, the servant of Archibald Allen in November 1777 when she confessed to the Montgomery County court that she had an illegitimate child by a "Negro."
+The court ordered that she be sold for seven years and that her child be sold until the age of thirty-one [Proceedings 1777-81, 33-4].

 iii. ?Neptune Woodyard, "F.N." head of a Back River, Baltimore Town household of 3 "other free" in 1790.